 The Ombudsperson Role

-- Provides a neutral, safe, and private environment to talk (confidentiality may not extend beyond campus proceedings)
+- Provides a neutral, safe, and confidential environment to talk (confidentiality may not extend beyond campus proceedings)

 - Listens to concerns and complaints and discusses appropriate options